Abadrausar/Rubble-/other/Rubble Readme.txt

 The web UI is kinda ugly, but simple, functional, and easy to use.

-This interface is the new recommended way of running Rubble, as it always has full support for the latest ways of doing things.
+This interface is the recommended way of running Rubble, as it always has full support for the latest ways of doing things.

 To use the web UI all you need to do is start the server (rubble_web) and then point your browser to "http://127.0.0.1:2120" (by default), from there just follow the menus.